Since 1998, Living Lands & Waters has worked on 24 rivers in 21 states and has hosted 1,145 community-based cleanups!

 Mississippi River Cleanups

-We'll be officially kicking off our 2020 river cleanup season in Memphis, TN throughout the month of March!
-We'll be working alongside hundreds of college students from all over the country during our Alternative Spring Break program to clean up McKellar Lake - a tributary of the Mississippi River.
-We'll also be hosting Saturday cleanups with sponsors and community volunteers!
+We officially kicked off our 2020 river cleanup season in Memphis, TN throughout the month of March!
+We worked alongside just over 100 college students from all over the country during our Alternative Spring Break program to clean up McKellar Lake - a tributary of the Mississippi River.

 If you'd like to be notified when we head to your neck of the woods, please fill out our River Cleanup Notification Sign-Up!